Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Bounds on the Vertex Spectral Measure

 \end{proof}

-Again, we remark that the same bound holds with an extra factor of the maximum degree over the minimum degree for general unweighted graphs (or the reciprocal of this factor for the lower bound on $\lambda_k$).
+Again, we remark that the same upper bounds hold with an extra factor of the maximum degree over the minimum degree for general unweighted graphs (or the square of the reciprocal of this factor for the lower bound on $\lambda_k$).

 Of course, the example of cycles shows that the bounds are sharp up to constants.